KHAAdotPK/MachineLearning/transformer-encoder-implementation.md

 #### Written by, Sohail Qayum Malik
 ---

+> **Note to Readers:** This document is a work in progress.
+You may encounter occasional typos and formatting inconsistencies as the content is being actively developed and refined.
+The focus at this stage is on technical accuracy and conceptual clarity.
+A thorough editorial review will be conducted in future revisions.
+Thank you for your understanding.

+`"Readers should be aware that this article represents an ongoing project.
+The information and code contained herein are preliminary and will be expanded upon in future revisions."`

 #### Project Overview

 This series of documents provide a comprehensive analysis of a custom C++ transformer implementation, focusing on the complete pipeline from input sequence processing through encoder input/output preparation, decoder input/output preparation.
 The implementation represents a complete from-scratch build of the transformer architecture, including custom word embeddings, novel position encoding, and sophisticated build system architecture.

+#### 3.1 Encoder and Decoder Stacks

+**Enoder**

+The encoder is composed of a stack of $N$ = $6$ identical layers.
+Each layer has two sub-layers.
+The first is a multi-head self-attention mechanism, and the second is a simple, position-wise fully connected feed-forward network.
+We employ a residual connection [11] around each of the two sub-layers, followed by layer normalization [1].
+That is, the output of each sub-layer is **$LayerNorm$**(**$x$** + **$Sublayer$**(**$x$**)), where **$Sublayer$**(**$x$**) is the function implemented by the sub-layer itself.
+To facilitate these residual connections, all sub-layers in the model, as well as the embedding layers, produce outputs of dimension d<sub>model</sub> = 512.

 #### The encoder is composed of a stack of N=6 identical layers.
 ---